This Visual Studio Code vs Atom comparison explains the features and compares the two most used source code editors of the modern world:

 #5) User Experience

-Visual Studio Code and Atom, both being Electron-based applications give a good user experience but when it comes to comparison, Visual Studio Code leaps ahead.
-Visual Studio Code has a greater number of built-in features that Atom provides through extensions and third-party applications.
+Visual Studio Code and Atom, both Electron-based applications give a good user experience but when it comes to comparison, Visual Studio Code leaps ahead.
+Visual Studio Code has a greater number of built-in features than Atom provides through extensions and third-party applications.